Real-World Example: Unpermitted Sign Violation in NYC Residential Zone.

 OPTION 2: Legalize the sign (much slower + more expensive)

-- Hire a Registered Architect or Professional Engineer
+- Hire a Registered Architect or Professional Engineer.

-- File electrical permit for the illumination
+- File an electrical permit for the illumination.

-- Pass DOB inspections
+- Pass DOB inspections.

-- Then submit your Certificate of Correction
+- Then submit your Certificate of Correction showing the sign is now fully permitted and code‑compliant.

 ⚠️ IMPORTANT WARNING